athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 - for Website Development and Model Deployment: Javascript, HTML, CSS, Tensorflow.js, OpenCV

 ## Model Creation:
+For this project, a prepared dataset of 70,000 images of handwritten digits was used.
+The dataset already includes a training set (60,000 images) and test set (10,000 images).
+The data is provided in CSV format.

+The steps taken included:

+- Loading data
+- Scale images
+- One-hot encode target values
+- Split training data into training and validation (validation set size = 10,000)
+- Neural Network Setup including definition of layers, activation functions and hyperparameters
+- Define batch size and train model
+- Evaluate accuracy and test prediction with sample image

+The model achieved a high accuracy on the test set, > 0.98.
+Therefore, no additional time was invested in further tuning the model.

 <img src="images/model.png" alt="Tensorflow Model" style="width:270px;"/>

 ## Website Development, Image Processing with OpenCV and Model Deployment: